 I got to Timberline on the 28th a little later than I had hoped, at 5:30.
 I was quite pleased to find two other parties in the parking lot, gearing up for a climb.
 Beforehand, all the information I got about climbing Hood suggested it could be climbed any time of the year, but spring is the most popular (apparently to the point of crowding).
 Nobody would fully endorse a solo winter ascent, but other than my mother nobody tried to dissuade me.
 In that parking lot, it seemed like much less crazy of an idea than it had before.
 I filled out my paperwork with the National Forest Service, and started out around a quarter to 6.
 I put my crampons from the start.
 The probably weren't really necessary, but they were strapped very loosely to my pack, and were bouncing around too much to leave them there.
 Having them on did not pose any problems.
 Within minutes, a minor emergency struck: My headlamp went out.
 I had a flashlight, but that's not as practical, and I would have had to find it in my pack.
 The moon was out and nearly full, but there was a thin layer of clouds.
 It wasn't great illumination, but between the moon and the lights of the lodge (and later, occasional light from snow cats), I figured I could see well enough for a groomed trail.
 Plus, there were some headlamps ahead for me to follow.
 Actually, I had thought about not using my headlamp at all beforehand, but figured it would be safest to use it, mainly to be seen by others.

 I wasn't entirely sure I was on the right track at first.
 Although I knew the lay of the land to some extent from skiing earlier in the week, the ski slope I had to follow hadn't been open.
 I pretty much just went "up" at first, but after a little while I was pretty sure I was following the proper "Magic Mile" chair lift (there isn't another lift at that height).
 I was climbing pretty fast, too fast really.
 It was my usual problem of not pacing myself at the start.
 Eventually I settled down and my pace was more deliberate.
 I passed the party of two that had left about 15 minutes before me right below the top of Magic Mile.
 I never saw them again.
 A little further up, I intersected with a party of three, who had come up a different line.
 I would spend the rest of the morning with them, more or less.
 The front guy, Brock, and I wound up going at the same pace, and had a chance to chat.
 It also gave me the opportunity to "borrow" his light, so to speak.
 Brock, like almost everyone else high on the mountain that day, had on snowshoes.
 I had opted not to bring mine, based on the advice of someone at a guide company I contacted before going out.
 This was not a problem going up along the Palmer lift, as the snow cats had been running up to the top.
 They weren't grooming like a ski slope, but just them driving up packed the powder enough that the going was pretty easy (if a bit strenuous).
+Dawn broke just before I got to the top of Palmer, giving a beautiful orange tint to the snow, the mountain, and the valley below.

 It was about 7:30 when we got to the top of Palmer, and realized that Brock's friends, Malakai and the other guy whose name I forgot, were still a ways behind.
 I put my down jacket, sat on my pack, and drank a bunch of water, and ate some food.
 I took some pictures, but mainly tried to take a proper rest break.
 It was almost a half hour, and the other guys were just arriving.
 I set off without them, trying to head for some tracks I saw further up the mountain.
 I wound up going a little far left, toward the face of the glacier, rather than following a bit of a ridge as prescribed.
 Basically, from the first step away from the cat tracks, I was knee-deep in powder, so I was traversing a little to see if I could find something harder.
 Eventually I intersected with Brock & co, who had gone a slightly more direct route and had caught up.
 Since all three of them had snowshoes, I followed them, as they more or less followed the tracks of the guy who was ahead somewhere.
 It was a lot easier going than on my own, but I was still postholing much of the time, especially on some of the steeper bits.
 It was slow, and it was tiring.
 They paused now and then, but hadn't taken a proper break since the top of Palmer.
 When they did pause, I either used that time to catch up again, or have a mini break myself.